Palliative care: Palliative care vis-à-vis hospice care

 The distinction between palliative care and hospice differs depending on global context.
 In the United States, the term hospice refers specifically to a benefit provided by the federal government since 1982.
 Hospice care services and palliative care programs share similar goals of mitigating unpleasant symptoms, controlling pain, optimizing comfort, and addressing psychological distress.
 Hospice care focuses on comfort and psychological support and curative therapies are not pursued.
 Under the Medicare Hospice Benefit, individuals certified by two physicians to have less than six months to live (assuming a typical course) have access to specialized hospice services through various insurance programs (Medicare, Medicaid, and most health maintenance organizations and private insurers).
 An individual's hospice benefits are not revoked if that individual lives beyond a six-month period.
 In the United States, in order to be eligible for hospice, patients usually forego treatments aimed at cure, unless they are minors.
 This is to avoid what is called concurrent care, where two different clinicians are billing for the same service.
 In 2016 a movement began to extend the reach of concurrent care to adults who were eligible for hospice but not yet emotionally prepared to forego curative treatments.

 Outside the United States, the term hospice usually refers to a building or institution that specializes in palliative care.
 These institutions provide care to patients with end of life and palliative care needs.
-In the common vernacular outside of the United States, hospice care and palliative care are synonymous and are not contingent on different avenues of funding.
+In the common vernacular outside the United States, hospice care and palliative care are synonymous and are not contingent on different avenues of funding.
 Over 40% of all dying patients in the United States currently undergo hospice care.
 Most of the hospice care occurs at a home environment during the last weeks/months of their lives.
 Of those patients, 86.6% believe their care is "excellent".
 Hospice's philosophy is that death is a part of life, so it is personal and unique.
 Caregivers are encouraged to discuss death with the patients and encourage spiritual exploration (if they so wish).